 To take placement exams and register for classes, visit or call the Adult Education class at the City Colleges location for you.

-Free classes are offered at Malcolm X College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, obtain a GED certificate, or prepare for the Citizenship Exam.
+Free classes are offered at Malcolm X College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, and/or prepare for the GED® exam.
+Specific services include:

 - English as second language (ESL)

 - College readiness